Video Game / Raiden

 - Bullet Hell: Later games have denser bullet patterns, although the focus remains on fast aimed shots.

 - This is the Cranassian red diamond's bread-and-butter every time you face it.
 It's not going to let you beat the game without surviving a torrential downpour of curtain fire.

 - Averted if you set difficulty level to "Practice".
 See Easier Than Easy below.

 - Capcom Sequel Stagnation: Raiden IV seems to be getting this, since it was ported to the Xbox 360.
-The newest update, Raiden IV: Overkill, will be ported to PSN.
+The newest update, Raiden IV: Overkill, has been ported to PSN and PC/Steam.
+Raiden V is also this with the subtitle Director's Cut, and will also be ported to the PS4 and PC/Steam.

 - Check Point: The Japanese version of Raiden has these.

 - Combination Attack: In 2 player mode, a very strong attack happens if both players shot collide with each other.
 It's a little unpredictable (the bullets of this attack fire in random directions), but at close range can waste bosses in seconds.